 - Old and New Testament

-- Church history
+- Church history and world religions

-- Christian leadership
+- Christian leadership and church administration

 Popular Career Choices

 A bachelor's degree in Christian ministries provides students with diverse opportunities to become religious workers.
-Graduates work for churches, religious organizations, schools, medical facilities, social service agencies and community organizations.
+Graduates work for churches, religious organizations, schools, medical facilities, social service agencies, and community organizations.
 Some potential careers include:

 - Youth pastor